-The museum also houses items donated by other actors, including Don Knotts (Barney Fife), George Lindsey (Goober) and Betty Lynn (Thelma Lou).
+Explore the life and times of Mt.
+Airy's most famous son at the Andy Griffith Museum.
+It also houses items donated by other actors, including Don Knotts (Barney Fife), George Lindsey (Goober) & Betty Lynn (Thelma Lou).

 It features the same stage where a young Andy Griffith made his first appearance, singing a song in the school's talent show.